0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 ### And what is an action then?
 You may ask

 You can think of an action as a song, and a workflow as a playlist.
-In more technical terms, an action is a self contained piece of code meant to be run a step in a larger workflow.
+In more technical terms, an action is a self contained piece of code meant to be run as a step in a larger workflow.
 There's actually a [marketplace](https://github.com/marketplace?type=actions) for actions and Github itself maintains quite a lot of [them](https://github.com/actions).
 The